Orlando still evaluating all options with No. 1 draft pick - NewsBreak

 3 days ago

-ORLANDO, Fla.
-(AP) — College basketball season ended almost three months ago, the NBA draft lottery was more than a month ago and the draft itself is later this week.
+ORLANDO, Fla. – College basketball season ended almost three months ago, the NBA draft lottery was more than a month ago and the draft itself is later this week.
 Seems like the process should be winding down.
 Orlando Magic President Jeff Weltman sees it differently.
-“I tell...
+“I tell you,...

 Rumors continue to swirl surrounding the Phoenix Suns, yet the latest one was quite the curveball in what Suns fans have been hearing lately.
 In his latest mock draft, ESPN's Jonathan Givony gave some insight into what the New Orleans Pelicans might do with their pick at No. 8:.
 This...